dave-heslop74/FORCaist.github.io/arunlocal.md

 <p> 2) macOS: click on spotlight, type <i><b>terminal</b></i> to open a terminal window.
 Use the <i><b>cd</b></i> command to change to the folder that contains the FORCsensei notebook.
 Now type <i><b>jupyter notebook</b></i> </p>

 <p> 3) Linux: Launch a terminal from your desktop’s application menu.
 Use the <i><b>cd</b></i> command to change to the folder that contains the FORCsensei notebook.
 Now type <i><b>jupyter notebook</b></i> </p>

-Once you're up and running you can watch this tutorial video, which will guide you through the use of FORCsensei.